DevashishDeshmukh/Property-Buying-and-Selling-System/README.md

 3. Filter properties list as per choice/ preference.
 4. Click show details button to see all information about that specific property.
 5. In order to buy property,
-   a.
-Click buy property
+   i.
+Click buy property.
-   b.
-Choose payment option
+   ii.
+Choose payment option.
-   c.
-Complete payment
+   iii.
+Complete payment.
-   d.
+   iv.
 Then transcation successful will be shown.